magiblot/tvision/README.md

     }
     ```

-3. By returning extended color attributes from an overriden `mapColor` method:
+3. By returning extended color attributes from an overridden `mapColor` method:

 ```c++
 // The 'TMyScrollBar' class inherits from 'TScrollBar' and overrides 'TView::mapColor'.